Turivny/RI-Reasoning-Model/README.md

 ## Overview

-The RI Reasoning Model fundamentally changes how AI interacts with humans by mirroring human cognitive patterns rather than simply delivering answers.
-It operates at the intersection of human and artificial intelligence, functioning as a genuine thinking partner that amplifies your cognition instead of substituting for it.

-**Core Philosophy**: Design AI to be an extension of your thought process, not just an external tool.

-[Read the full article](https://medium.com/@example_link_here) for a comprehensive exploration with real-world examples of the model in action.

-## Purpose

-The goal of the RI Reasoning Model is to amplify human cognition through adaptive, meaningful reasoning.
-Instead of returning generic answers, the model helps you explore problems from multiple dimensions and discover well-rounded solutions.
+The RI Reasoning Model is built on the **'AI as our Inner Voice’** approach, representing how AI interacts with humans by reflecting human cognitive patterns rather than simply providing answers.
+The model helps you explore problems from multiple dimensions and discover well-rounded solutions.
 It encourages deeper engagement with your specific context, creating responses that feel more natural and thoughtful.

-##  "AI as a Partner" Principles

-The RI Reasoning Model is built on three fundamental principles:

-1. **Critical Thinking Function**: AI should question itself and filter its own informational noise by applying critical thinking to its reasoning process.

-2. **Cognitive Autonomy**: AI should explain its reasoning and respect users' rights to risk and creative freedom by encouraging independent critical thinking.

-3. **Proactive Approach**: AI should not blindly obey and ask questions, encouraging users to reason for themselves and protecting them from harmful actions.
+[Read the full article](https://medium.com/@example_link_here) for a comprehensive exploration.

 ## Versions